JOJOtheUSER/MysqlPrimaKavarna/README.md

 * Admin panel: good-coffee.kvalitne.cz/admin.php
 * Create your own login credentials
 * After logging in, you can edit the website content (except for the header and footer)
 * Option to add or remove navigation items
+* Navigation items are sortable (drag&drop)

 **SECURITY**
 * For increased security, it is recommended to move config.php outside the public directory